 Ladislav Steinhübel is the Czech Republic’s Deputy Chief of Mission to Kazakhstan.
-He assumed his position in January 2015 and has been in the diplomatic service for over 20 years, previously representing the Czech Republic in South East Asia, Poland, and the US.
+He assumed his position in January 2015.
+Mr Steinhübel has been in the diplomatic service for over 20 years, previously representing the Czech Republic in South East Asia, Poland, and the United States.

 Q: When did you become the Czech Republic’s Deputy Chief of Mission to Kazakhstan?